 Stand Alone Course

-This module can be taken as a stand alone course if required.
-This module can be taken on a stand alone basis however it will not be assessed and no credits will be awarded.
+This module can be taken as a stand alone course, which if taken will not be assessed and no credits will be awarded.

 Fee if taken as a stand alone course